mondradiko/canary/docs/DESIGN.md

 # Overview

-This is the design document for the Mondradiko UI framework (still unnamed), a spatial UI framework designed for easy integration, high customizability, and use in an XR environment.
+This is the design document for Canary, a spatial UI framework designed for easy integration, high customizability, and use in an XR environment.

-The target audience of this document consists of developers who are interested in embedding this framework, developers who are interested in contributing to this framework, UI script authors who would like to understand the internals and design philosophies of to write better scripts, as well as any non-developers who would like to learn about and influence open-source XR UI development at its source.
+The target audience of this document consists of developers who are interested in embedding Canary, developers who are interested in contributing to Canary, UI script authors who would like to understand the internals and design philosophies of Canary to write better scripts, as well as any non-developers who would like to learn about and influence open-source XR UI development at its source.

 # Goals

 ## Customizability

-The dream of this UI framework is to let users customize their menus, HUDs, color scheme, widget themes, etc. however they want, and then be able to bring that UI configuration across separate servers in a metaverse platform, or even across metaverse platforms altogether.
+The dream and primary goal of Canary is to let users customize their menus, HUDs, color scheme, widget themes, etc. however they want, and then be able to bring that UI configuration across separate servers in online VR platforms, or even across platforms altogether.

-If users will be spending hours at a time in online metaverse platforms, having this level of customizability would provide some much-needed comfort and personal expression.
+If users will be spending hours at a time online in VR platforms, having this level of customizability would provide some much-needed comfort and personal expression.

 ## Flexibility

-Another goal of the UI framework is flexibility.
+Another goal of Canary is flexibility.
 This can mean a couple of different things.

-First of all, it means that the UI framework is able to adapt to new XR technologies that change how XR UIs are interacted with.
-If this framework is meant to be the go-to choice for XR-friendly UI development, then it's essential that it can grow with XR hardware as it matures.
+First of all, it means that Canary is able to adapt to new XR technologies that change how XR UIs can be interacted with.
+If Canary is meant to be the go-to choice for XR-friendly UI development, then it's essential that it can grow with XR hardware as it matures.

-Second of all, it means that the UI framework must be simple, and easy to embed into XR platforms that need it.
+Second of all, it means that Canary must be simple, and easy to embed into XR platforms that need it.
 By abstracting its logic away from any higher-level game logic, platform requirements, or specific hardware mappings, its design can be more easily integrated with platforms that already have their own solutions to those design facets.

 ## Performance